EricMFischer/personal-website/content/publication/masters-thesis/index.md

 ---
 title: Deep Generative Classifier with Short Run Inference
-summary: Deep generative classifier utilizes short-run Markov chain Monte Carlo inference, Langevin dynamics, and backpropagation through time to achieve similar classification accuracy to an analogous convolutional neural network, but with the added benefits that it may generate data, may learn unsupervised from additional unlabeled data, and it exhibits robustness to adversarial attacks, due to the stochasticity of the Langevin equation and the top-down architecture of the underlying generator network
+summary: Deep generative classifier uses Short Run Markov Chain Monte Carlo inference, Langevin dynamics, and backpropagation through time to achieve similar classification accuracy as an analogous discriminative classifier, i.e., a convolutional neural network, while it has the advantages that it can generate data, it can learn unsupervised with additional unlabeled data, and it exhibits robustness to adversarial attacks due to the stochasticity of the Langevin equation and the top-down architecture of the underlying generator network.
 tags:
 - Markov Chain Monte Carlo
 - Computer Vision